gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 ## Conclusion

-By now, you should have gained a solid understanding of how Auto DevOps works.
+After implementing this project, you should now have a solid understanding of the basics of Auto DevOps.
 We started from building and testing to deploying and monitoring an application all within GitLab.
-In spite of its auto nature, this doesn't mean that you can't configure and customize Auto DevOps to fit your workflow.
-Here are a few interesting links:
+Despite its automatic nature, Audo DevOps can also be configured and customized to fit your workflow.
+Here are some helpful resources for further reading:

 1. [Auto DevOps](index.md)
 1. [Multiple Kubernetes clusters](index.md#using-multiple-kubernetes-clusters) **[PREMIUM]**